 - 3.1.
-Flexible use of capital receipts is a means to fund one-off project costs which enable the process of transformation and the resulting benefit realisation.
+Flexible use of capital receipts is a means to fund one-off project costs which enable the process of transformation and the resulting benefit realisation. - 3.2.
 In applying this funding, a number of measures have been applied to ensure that the qualifying funding criteria are met.
-These include a robust approval process that is applied whenever the use of capital receipts is considered and to ensure that this funding source is only applied to qualifying expenditure.
-Additionally, detailed monitoring will be undertaken to provide assurance over the value of qualifying spend, benefits realisation and the delivery of anticipated outcomes. - 3.2.
+These include a robust approval process that is applied whenever the use of capital receipts is considered and to ensure that this funding source is only applied to qualifying expenditure. - 3.3.
+Governance includes reporting accountability to the Council's Transformation Board and regular performance reporting with detailed monitoring undertaken to provide assurance over the value of qualifying spend, benefits realisation and the delivery of anticipated outcomes. - 3.4.
 This strategy seeks to allow the flexible use of capital receipts but does not determine they have to be used for the purpose set out.
 It provides flexibility to use capital receipts to fund the expenditure detailed if it is determined that is the best funding stream to use.

-4. Financial Overview 2021-22 - 2023-24
+4. Financial Overview 2023-24 - 2024-25